$1.5M in fees, taxes waived for mobile home owners

 Perhaps they bought the mobile home with cash, or were given the property from a family member or friend who failed to record the transaction with the state.
 Many of the new owners were not aware they needed proper title and registration.

-The California Department of Housing and Community Development has established a new Fee and Tax Waiver Program, allowing owners to register their mobile home and avoid paying hundreds or even thousands of dollars in state and local taxes, fees and penalties.
+The California Department of Housing and Community Development established the Fee and Tax Waiver Program in 2017, allowing owners to register their mobile home and avoid paying hundreds or even thousands of dollars in state and local taxes, fees and penalties.

 “This program gives people who acquired a home but didn’t get the proper documentation a one-time opportunity to correct their situation and not have to pay many back taxes, fees and penalties often incurred by prior owners,” says Ben Metcalf, director of the state HCD.
 “With the proper title and registration, homeowners can have the security and peace of mind that comes from having a stable and secure home.”